 The full set (if there is such a thing) of idiomatic ways of shaping and connecting tones makes our example sampler design look quite modest.
-It is not only restricted in terms of common techniques it can produce but if played from a keyboard lacks enough extra controls in its interface.
+It is not only restricted in terms of the number of common techniques it can produce sonically but if played from a keyboard lacks enough extra appropriate physical controls in its interface.
 Were the sampler played not from a keyboard but from a trumpet-like controller, at least some of the mismatch between controller dimensions and the tone generator's dimensions of control could be reduced.
 In summary, questions at this point are, how far can a sampler go in generating the full-range of trumpet technique and to what extent can keyboard gestures stand in for trumpet gestures?
-MIDI allows for the full representation of dimensions of performer control and assignable "continuous controller" codes are available which could represent time-varying lip tension, breath pressure, etc. Each a distinct signal assigned its own continuous controller number.
-The Steiner EVI (1998) represents one solution.
-Trumpeter / composer Mark Isham described adopting it, "The EVI I use is the original Steiner electronic valve instrument with three buttons and a strange little canister that you twist to reproduce the overtones.
-It's like an electronic trumpet."REFERENCE
+MIDI allows for the full representation of dimensions of performer control and assignable ‘continuous controller’ codes are available that could represent, for example, time-varying lip tension, and breath pressure, which are each a distinct signal assigned its own continuous controller number.
+The Steiner EVI (1998) represents one solution which trumpeter and composer Mark Isham describes when adopting it as: "The EVI I use is the original Steiner electronic valve instrument with three buttons and a strange little canister that you twist to reproduce the overtones.
+It's like an electronic trumpet" (Isham, 1999)

 Spectral methods, algorithmic tone generation

 I've already mentioned how timbre depends on pitch and dynamic.
 These relationships can be implemented algorithmically in the design of tone generators using spectral methods.
 Specification of such dependencies in more flexible (but less precise) modeling approaches, like FM and subtractive synthesis, is easier to implement than in the more fine-grained methods, like OLA and SMS.
-These latter use tone sample analysis and then "paint" their "portrait" in the frequency domain, partial-by-partial.
+These latter use tone sample analysis and then ‘paint their portrait’ in the frequency domain, partial-by-partial.

-FM's parameter space provides a wider "paintbrush" producing groups of spectral components.
+FM's parameter space provides a wider ‘paintbrush’ producing groups of spectral components.
 Dependencies between pitch, dynamic and timbre, which give a synthesis instrument its character are implemented at the level of carrier and modulator tunings.
 Voicing code, produced with these abstractions, can mimic features noted in the analyses by Risset and Chowning.

-The trade-off today isn't between economical methods (like FM) and expensive ones (like SMS) since DMI's are sufficiently powerful to render massive numbers of partials in real time.
-It is more about gaining dimensions of control which can be applied with the technique.
-The SMS trumpet example shown in Fig. 2b uses upwards of 30 sinusoidal oscillators each with its own individual envelopes for frequency and amplitude.
+The trade-off today isn't between economical methods (such as FM) and expensive ones (like SMS) since DMI's are sufficiently powerful to render massive numbers of partials in real time.
+It is more about gaining dimensions of control that can be applied with the technique.
+The SMS trumpet example shown in Figure 2b uses upwards of 30 sinusoidal oscillators each with its own individual envelopes for frequency and amplitude.
 Spectral synthesizers easily compute 1000 oscillators today, which provides for massive polyphonic capabilities.
 And compared to samplers, such detailed techniques have the advantage of being able to manipulate duration, pitch and timbral dimensions independently of one another.
 However, these still require added logic to create the dynamic instrumental behavior (and identity) which is readily found in the less-detailed spectral techniques where models often employ interesting levels of abstraction and co-variation.

 DMI design

 John Pierce described the promise and challenge of software-based synthesis in 1965 (oddly, in Playboy Magazine), "As a musical instrument, the computer has unlimited potentialities for uttering sound.
 It can, in fact, produce strings of numbers representing any conceivable or hearable sound...
-Wonderful things would come out of that box if only we new how to evoke them."REFERENCE PLUS PAGE NUMBER)
+Wonderful things would come out of that box if only we knew how to evoke them" (Pierce, 1965, p.
+120).